Updated: Jun 20

 The glycaemic index (GI) is the metric upon which a carbohydrate food is judged to be able to raise blood sugar levels.
 The glycaemic index of a food item is the effect such a portion of food has on the blood sugar level.
 The power that a carbohydrate food has in order to raise blood sugar levels based on how rapidly it is able to metabolise glucose and supply energy is what describes the glycaemic index concept.

 Various carbohydrate-containing foods affect blood sugar levels differently.
 Some foods have a high GI rating while others have less.

-A high GI food has the ability to raise the body's sugar level very fast compared to the low GI foods.
+A high-GI food has the ability to raise the body's sugar level very fast compared to low-GI foods.
 Low GI foods are mostly whole in nature, while high GI foods are mostly processed in nature, and have removed fibres and other helpful nutrients in them.
 Plant foods like fruits which are naturally high GI foods are still considered safe for normal consumption but are under observation in diabetics.
 Such as mango, pineapples, grapes, raisins, etc.